jschmer/pyYamahaAVR/README.md

 Generic python API to control your Yamaha AVR over the network.

+Discontinued: Got to https://github.com/wuub/rxv to find an alternative.

 ## Basics
 The API does not provide predefined commands/methods but provides a dynamic way to generate a command on the fly.
 Responses from the receiver will be mapped to a result object that provides the result as attributes.
 See [Usage](#usage) section to see this in action.